Alestrix/venusos2influx/README.md

 A:
 - It doesn't support password authentication towards the battery (i.e. towards the MQTT server)
 - It reads a gazillion times more values and stores them into influx than I'm interested in
-- It creates one measurement for every value stored, I wanted the values as different fields inside the same measurement
+- It creates one measurement for every value stored which makes it a PITA when displaying it in Grafana.
+I wanted the values as different fields inside the same measurement

 Q: Why is the project called venusos2influx and the program bat2influx?
-A: I changed my mind after I had set up the name and forgot about it.
+A: I changed my mind after I had set up the project name and forgot about it.
 Now I don't bother changing it again.

 ## Mentions